Herbert James Baxter: Professional career

+His ruling in the case of 'Yeoman Credit v Apps' in Bow County Court, which was backed by the Supreme Court on appeal, established that, in a hire purchase agreement, 'the goods hired should be as reasonably fit and suitable for the purpose for which they are expressly hired'.

 Political career

 Baxter was Liberal candidate for the Dover division of Kent at the 1929 General Election.
 Dover was a safe Unionist seat that the Liberals had not contested in either the 1923 General Election, the 1924 by-election or the 1924 General Election.
 Despite this, he managed to poll nearly as many votes as the second placed Labour Party candidate.
 He was re-selected as prospective Liberal candidate for Dover.
 Due to the formation of the National Government in September 1931 he did not contest the 1931 General Election, withdrawing on 16 October.

 He was Liberal candidate for the safe Unionist Hornsey division of Middlesex at the 1935 General Election.
 The Unionist was again the comfortable victor and Baxter finished third.

 In February 1939 he was approached by Dover Liberal Association to return to be their prospective candidate at the general election expected to occur later that year.
 However, the election was postponed due to the outbreak of war.
 He did not stand for parliament again.